 What's New!

-Our two projects will be combined which will give us a tremendous amount of momentum and potential resources.
-A new 57 acre parcel of land has been chosen which is adjacent to the current cemetery in Tyndall Manitoba.
+The new 57 acre parcel of land (see development plan above) has been chosen which is adjacent to the current cemetery in Tyndall Manitoba.
 The site is already partially wooded.

 It will take a number of weeks for us to work out the details of our new relationship, after which we will ramp up our combined marketing push.
 The new endeavour will likely include a new schedule and menu of participation options.
 Those wishing to make a deposit now will be able to lock in the current schedule of participation fees.